automata-network/docs/docs/2fa/users/guide.md

 ## Reset 2FA devices

-If you lost your 2FA device unfortunately, you can reset it if you have been bind a recovery wallet, the reset processes are quite similar as setup's:
+If you lost your 2FA device in an unfortunate incident, you can reset it only if you have a recovery wallet.
+The reset processes are similar to setting up 2FA for the first time:

 <!-- - Visit [Automata 2FA Guru](https://app.2fa.guru). -->
 - Visit Automata 2FA Guru.

 - Use metamask and connect your recovery wallet.

 - Click **Reset 2FA** button in **Wallet Actions**, input your primary wallet address and sign the message.
-If it's matched, then you can scan the new secret to reset the 2FA device.
-There is no transaction on chain, so it's free to reset a 2FA device.
-And the recovery wallet is not required to sign up for 2FA.
+If the address pair matches, you can scan the new secret to reset the 2FA device.
+There is no transaction on chain, so no gas fees are required to reset a 2FA device.
+Take note, the recovery wallet does not need to sign up for 2FA for this to work.

 ![](../../assets/2fa/reset-1.png)